 Target pest: Berberis darwinii (Ranunculales: Berberidaceae), Darwin's barberry

-Environment Southland (2012) - Anthonomus kuscheli has been collected from 36Â° 47â€™ S to 42Â° 52â€™ S in Chile and daylength effects are unlikely to limit establishment in New Zealand, even in Southland (46-47Â° S).
+Environment Southland (2012) - Berberidicola exaratus has been collected from 36Â° 47â€™ S to 42Â° 52â€™ S in Chile and daylength effects are unlikely to limit establishment in New Zealand, even in Southland (46-47Â° S).
 The climates in the region of origin broadly match those in New Zealand, and both weevils should be able to colonise Darwinâ€™s barberry populations wherever these occur here.

-Landcare (2015c) - imported adults from Chile spring 2013 and spring 2014; both shipments were infected with microsporidia.
+Landcare Research (2015c, 2016f) - imported adults from Chile spring 2013 and spring 2014; both shipments infected with microsporida.
+Imported larvae in fruit from Chile later in spring 2014.
+Larger batch of larvae imported in fruit in spring 2015.

 Impacts on non-targets:

 Environment Southland (2012) - host range testing was carried out in Chile (the home range of the weed) in 2009/10 and 2010/11 (field surveys and outdoor experiments) and in New Zealand in 2012 (laboratory trials in containment).
 A total of 17 plant species belonging to families within the order Ranunculales were tested.
-Adult weevils fed on the leaves and/or buds of all Berberis species offered, but B. thunbergia was the only non-target host that supported complete development.
-The results indicate that A. kuscheli is unlikely to attack species outside the subfamily Berberidoideae.
+The results indicate that B. exaratus is able to complete development on several species within the genus Berberis and is not specific to Darwin's barberry.
+However, is unlikely to attack species outside the subfamily Berberidoideae.
 Therefore, New Zealand native plants are unlikely to be at risk as there are no native species in this subfamily or even in the family Berberidaceae.
-It is possible that the foliage and buds of ornamental Berberis species growing in New Zealand might be damaged by adult weevils and damaging populations of A. kuscheli could potentially build on B. thunbergia.
+It is possible that the foliage and buds of exotic non-target species of Berberis may be slightly damaged by adult weevils.

 EPA (2012c).
 Application to EPA (APP201363) to import and release two weevils, Berberidicola exaratus and Anthonomus kuscheli, as biological control agents for Darwin's barberry (Berberis darwinii).
 Environmental Protection Authority website https://www.epa.govt.nz/database-search/hsno-application-register/view/APP201363